-Aside from my primary focus on France, I have also begun researching topics related to race, religion, and sexuality in Singaporean politics and society.
-As such, I am currently co-editing a special issue of the Journal of Language and Sexuality (Forthcoming, 2021) on the topic of Pink Dot, an LGBT movement that began in Singapore in 2009.
+Aside from my primary focus on France, I have also begun researching topics related to race, religion, language, and sexuality in Singaporean politics and society.
+As such, I recently co-edited a special issue of the Journal of Language and Sexuality (2021) on the topic of Pink Dot, an LGBT movement that began in Singapore in 2009.